-The era of intelligent, integrated CRM has arrived.
-It continues to be one of the fastest growing categories of enterprise software today.
-From small businesses to global enterprises, sales and marketing teams are adopting CRM to deliver better customer experiences, acquire and retain customers, and gain new customer-centric insights that are changing their companies.
+The future has arrived — at least it has in the world of customer relationship management or CRM software, one of the fastest growing categories of enterprise software.
+We are entering the era of intelligent, integrated CRM, and the future of CRM is even brighter.
+From small businesses to global enterprises, sales and marketing teams are adopting CRM to deliver better customer experiences, acquire and retain customers, and gain new customer-centric insights that are changing their companies for the better.

 Customer Intelligence is King

 The better the marketing data, insights and customer-centric knowledge driving decisions, the more effective every marketing tactic and strategy will be.
 When marketing strategies are built on a solid foundation of customer intelligence and insight, customer experiences improve.
 Positive customer experiences build trust, fuel repurchases, create loyalty and lead to higher lifetime customer values.
-This chain reaction of customer-centric growth all gets started when marketing and sales teams know what customers are expecting, why they’re expecting it, and how best to deliver products and services that exceeding customer expectations.
+This chain reaction of customer-centric growth gets started when marketing and sales teams know what customers are expecting, why they’re expecting it and how best to deliver products or services that exceed customer expectations.

-Having greater contextual insight, customer intelligence offers predictive accuracy of when and where to sell, in order to deliver measurable results.
+By offering greater contextual insight, customer intelligence provides predictive accuracy of when and where to sell in order to deliver measurable results.
 For Chief Marketing Officers (CMOs) and their teams, one of the greatest challenges is quantifying their contribution to company growth.
-Analytics, machine learning and AI all provide CMOs and their teams an opportunity to measure how their strategies drive sales and profits, as well as how they contribute to overall growth.
+Business intelligence (BI), machine learning and artificial intelligence (AI) all provide CMOs and their teams an opportunity to measure how their strategies drive sales and profits, as well as how they contribute to overall growth.